-In response to coronavirus, the Treasury, IRS and federal government have announced several changes to the tax filing season, coronavirus relief, and stimulus packages for individuals, the self-employed workers and businesses.
-If you’re self-employed, here’s everything you need to know about what the Coronavirus Aid, Relief, and Economic Security (CARES) Act and Families First Act mean for you.
+In response to coronavirus, the Treasury, IRS, and federal government have announced several coronavirus relief and stimulus packages for individuals, the self-employed workers and businesses.
+If you’re self-employed, here’s everything you need to know about what the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Families First Act, Coronavirus Response and Relief Supplemental Appropriations Act, and the recently passed American Rescue Plan mean for you.

 You can also visit our Self-Employed Coronavirus Relief Center to get up-to-date information, tax advice and tools to help you understand what coronavirus relief means for you.

 Tax Relief for Self-Employed and Small Businesses Under the Families First Coronavirus Response Act

 The Families First Coronavirus Response First Act, which was passed March 18, provides relief in the form of refundable tax credits for sick leave and family leave for both eligible self-employed and small business owners.

 - Self-Employed Tax Credit for Sick Leave.
 If you are self-employed, you may be eligible for a refundable tax credit equivalent to a qualified sick leave amount.
 Qualified sick leave is based on your average daily self-employment income.

 - Self-Employed Tax Credit for Family Leave.
 If you are self-employed you may be eligible for a refundable tax credit equal to 100 percent of a qualified family leave equivalent amount for eligible self-employed individuals.